 The National Political Campaign to Free Ramsey Muņiz

-[Home] [Why He Merits Freedom] [Background] [Accomplishments] [Spirituality] [Organizations] [Youth] [Support] [Contact] [Join]
+[Home] [Book] [Why He Merits Freedom] [Background] [Accomplishments] [Spirituality] [Organizations] [Youth] [Support] [Contact]

-Ramsey Muņiz is a former athlete, graduate of Baylor Law School and attorney who defended civil and human rights during the Civil Rights Movement.
-He ran for governor of Texas in 1972 and 1974, and he brought positive change for Mexican Americans, Hispanics, and Latinos in politics.
-He suffered greatly for it, having been accused of drug-related crimes multiple times.
+Ramsey Muņiz, a former athlete, graduate of Baylor Law School, and attorney, defended civil and human rights during the Civil Rights Movement.
+He ran for governor of Texas in 1972 and 1974, and his political efforts brought positive advancements for Mexican Americans, Chicanos, and Hispanics.
+He suffered for it.
+He is serving a sentence of life without parole.

-I will forever continue the struggle for my
+I will continue the struggle for my

-my freedom until I die.
+freedom until I die.